11 DIY Headboard Ideas

 No matter how minimal its design, a headboard has a way of making a bedroom look and feel complete.
 That said, they can get expensive quick, so unless your pockets run deep, it can be daunting to find the right one.
 This is where the DIY headboard comes in.
 It allows you to flex your creative muscle and stick to your budget while still satisfying your desire for a stylish space.
-These DIY headboard ideas vary between styles and skill levels, so you can get inspired.
+These DIY headboard ideas vary in style and skill level, so you can get inspired.

 Who knew an old refurbished door had so much potential?
 Depending on the structure of the door you choose and the finish you give it, you can make your DIY headboard look polished and minimalist, or rugged and natural.
 You can also arrange several doors vertically to put a different spin on the same idea.